OrianaVenture/VentureValheim/Progression/README.md

 * To override Meadow's difficulty after it has been initialized: AddBiome(0, 8, true) or AddCustomBiome(0, 1.3, true)

 ## Changelog

+### 0.0.19

+* Depreciated use of the additional file for saving private player keys, saves to the main player file now.
+If using the previous version you can expect your keys to update to the new system and the file will be automatically deleted.
+Support for the upgrade will be removed in the future.
+* Added ability to use private keys (rather than global keys) for game behaviors (i.e worldy spawns and raid checks)
+* Added new config UsePrivateKeys under General, removed UsePrivateBossKeysForSkillLevel (now included under the new setting)
+* Added new configs BlockedPrivateKeys and AllowedPrivateKeys, similar to the public key settings but for the private ones
+* Added ability to manage other player's private keys with commands (if the player is online)
+* Added ability to unlock all of haldor's items with new config UnlockAllHaldorItems
+* Increased Key Manager cache timer to 10 seconds
+* Small optimizations to Skill Manager, increased cache timer to 10 seconds
+* Fix for some creature attacks not being scaled (whoops): will now track all random weapons and items from random sets (The scaling is not perfect, expect an overhaul for the scaling feature in the next major update)
+* Decreased base Bow damage from 22 to 18
+* Thank you all for your patience!!!

 ### 0.0.18